nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 3. Download the latest release of PetPal from [here](https://github.com/AY2223S2-CS2103T-T14-2/tp/releases) on your new computer.
 4. Launch PetPal on your new computer and exit.
 5. You should see a new `data` folder containing a new `PetPal.json` with a sample.
 Replace this file with the save file copied over from your old computer.
-6. Launch FABook again.
+6. Launch PetPal again.
 Your data should be there!

 <div markdown="block" class="alert alert-block alert-success">